Your bank may offer 100’s of products and plans. Promise Money has over 10,000

 IVA’s, debt management plans and bankruptcy

-The team at Promise Money has over 30 years experience finding the right secured loan for borrowers with a poor credit profile and with over 2500 secured loan plans on our in-house sourcing system there are a great many problems we can help resolve.
+The team at Promise Money has over 30 years experience finding the right secured loan for borrowers with a poor credit profile.
+With over 2500 secured loan plans on our in-house sourcing system there are a great many problems we can help resolve.
 Try out our calculator to estimate your repayments depending on credit profile.

-Why should I choose a home loan for bad credit?
+Why should I choose a secured loan for bad credit?

 A secured loan can be a very good way to clear your previous credit issues to help put you on the road back to having a clear credit history.
 Generally first mortgage lenders and unsecured lenders are far less likely to accept your application.
-If they do the rates are likely to be high and it may be more suitable to keep your existing mortgage at the lower rate and only borrow the extra amount at a higher rate.
+If they do the rates are likely to be higher.
+It may be more suitable to keep your existing mortgage at the lower rate and only borrow the extra amount at a higher rate.

 As your home is used as collateral the rates are comparatively lower than many unsecured loans which may be accruing arrears and interest rate repayments.
-Our advisers will look at the rates you are paying at the moment and factor this in to the loan they recommend so you don’t borrow more than you need.
-For example it may make sense to settle some credit where you are paying a high rate but keep some of your low or zero interest rate credit cards.
+Our advisers will look at the rates you are paying at the moment.
+They factor this in to the loan they recommend so you don’t borrow more than you need.
+For example it may make sense to settle some credit where you are paying a high rate.
+However, keep some of your low or zero interest rate credit cards.

 It will also be beneficial if you are looking to remortgage but have been declined because of your credit profile.
 Invariably, if your credit profile is poor many remortgage lenders will decline you.
-However by using a secured loan and clearing the arrears, in a year or so you may be able to remortgage on to lower rates as it will look to remortgage lenders that your financial history has improved.
+However by using a secured loan and clearing the arrears, in a year or so you may be able to remortgage on to lower rates.
+This is because it will look to remortgage lenders that your financial history has improved.

-If you do use a homeowner loan for bad credit, though individual monthly payments may be cheaper, as a secured loan will probably be borrowed over a longer term the total amount you pay may be higher as you are paying interest for longer.
+If you do use a homeowner loan for bad credit the individual monthly payments may be cheaper.
+However, as a secured loan will probably be borrowed over a longer term, the total amount you pay may be higher as you are paying interest for longer.
 However you can shorten the term by paying the loan off sooner once your credit profile improves.
 As well as this, your home is used for collateral so it can be repossessed if your fail to keep up repayments.

 What alternatives are available?